 The Company generates the majority of its revenues and corresponding accounts receivable from the sale of cannabis, and cannabis related products.
 The Company evaluates the collectability of its accounts receivable considering a combination of factors.
 In circumstances where it is aware of a specific customer's inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believe will be collected.
 For all other customers, the Company recognizes reserves for bad debts based on past write-off experience and the length of time the receivables are past due.
-The Company had \$0 and \$5,992 of bad debt expense during the three months ended August 31, 2021 and 2020, respectively.
+The Company had \$129 and \$0 of bad debt expense during the three months ended November 30, 2021 and 2020, respectively.
+The Company had \$129 and \$5,992 of bad debt expense during the six months ended November 30, 2021 and 2020, respectively.